ibm-watson-data-lab/watson-recipe-bot-python-cloudant/README.md

 For more information on how the sous-chef bot works [read the original blog post](https://medium.com/ibm-watson-developer-cloud/how-to-build-a-recipe-slack-bot-using-watson-conversation-and-spoonacular-api-487eacaf01d4#.i0q8fnhuu).

-We will be publishing a new blog post soon talks about the enhancements we have made to the original application, including how we are using Cloudant to store chat history, and how we used it to add the new "favorites" intent.
+We will be publishing a new blog post soon that will discuss the enhancements we have made to the original application, including how we are using Cloudant to store chat history and enable the new "favorites" intent.